LaurentDumont/ns-cheatsheet/docs/ccna.md

 * Solution to the IPv4 exhaustion.
 * 128 bit addresses
 * 8 blocks of 4 HEX characters.
+* No more broadcast - only multicasts.
+* Easier summarization.
+* Can be run without a DHCP server.
 * IANA (Internet Assigned Numbers Authority) - Assigns IP blocks to RIR (Regional Internet Registry - ARIN, RIPE, AFRINIC, APNIC, LACNIC.

 #### Compressing IPv6 addresses ####